 Acetylcholine helps to regulate mood states.
 So, having a deficiency in acetylcholine may cause symptoms of depression and anxiety.
 Symptoms of deficiency may be as follows: dry mouth, trouble concentrating, confusion, slow thinking, memory problems, and anxiety, fatigue, and mood swings (21).

-Potential side effects of MSM: Kept in mind that for those who have an abundance of acetylcholine, taking MSM may result in anxiety and restless or jittery behavior.
+Potential side effects of MSM: Keep in mind that for those who have an abundance of acetylcholine, taking MSM may result in anxiety and restless or jittery behavior.
 Other side effects include: nausea, diarrhea or abdominal pain, fatigue, insomnia, problems concentrating, swelling, and headaches (22).

 This post is for educational and entertainment only.
 Please seek out a qualified medical professional if need be.